Nour5Eldin/FreshCart.LLC/README.md

 ## Installation and Setup ⚙️

-Follow these steps to configure the Shoptech Ecommerce Application:
+Follow these steps to configure the FreshCart Ecommerce Application:

 ### 1. Install Dependencies